Page last updated: 11 February 2026

 frame tool tutorial

 Select the Frame tool front the Toolbar.
-It's one of a very few tools that doesn't share the button with other tools.
+It's one of the few tools that doesn't share the button with other tools.

 frame tool tutorial